Top 10 Highest Mountains in Nepal

 Brief Climbing History of Kanchenjunga

-Mount Kanchenjunga was officially climbed on May 25, 1955, 1955 by Joe Brown and George, with Charles Evans as their trek leader from Nepal’s side.
-The local Limbu People of Nepal believe as legends, the mountain is the abode of the supreme Goddess Yuma Sammang it was forbidden to climb before Joe and George.
+Joe Brown and George officially climbed Mount Kanchenjunga on May 25, 1955, with Charles Evans serving as their trek leader from Nepal's side.
+The local Limbu People of Nepal believe, as legends, that the mountain is the abode of the supreme Goddess Yuma Sammang; it was forbidden to climb before Joe and George.
 Similarly, the Tibetan people believe this valley is named Beyul Demoshong.

 Elevation: 8,516m/27,940